 ii) Customer credit risk is managed by the company's established policies, procedures and control relating to customer credit risk management.
 Before accepting any new customer, the Company has appropriate level of control procedures to assess the potential customer's credit quality.
 The credit-worthiness of its customers are reviewed based on their financial position, past experience and other factors.
 The credit period provided by the Company to its customers generally ranges from 0-90 days.
 Outstanding customer receivables are regularly monitored.
-The credit risk related to the trade receivables is mitigated by taking letter of credit as and where considered necessary, setting appropriate payment terms and credit period, and by setting and monitoring internal limits on exposure to individual iii) On the basis of the the historical experience, the risk of default in case of trade receivable is low.
-Provision is made for doubtful receivables on individual basis depending on the customer ageing, customer category, specific credit circumstances & the historical iv) The gross carrying amount of Trade Receivables is Rs.
-192712035 as at 31st March, 2020 and Rs.
-213339004 as at 31st March, 2019.
+The credit risk related to the trade receivables is mitigated by taking letter of credit as and where considered necessary, setting appropriate payment terms and credit period, and by setting and monitoring internal limits on exposure to individual customers.

+iii) On the basis of the the historical experience, the risk of default in case of trade receivable is low.
+Provision is made for doubtful receivables on individual basis depending on the customer ageing, customer category, specific credit circumstances & the historical experience of the Company. iv) The gross carrying amount of Trade Receivables is Rs.
+237033773 as at 31-Mar-2021 and Rs.
+192712035 as at 31-Mar-2020.